gbwiersum/CSGID_ImageRecognition/README.md

-# CSGID_ImageRecognition
+# CSGID
-A MARCO-based image recognition pipeline for integration with Rigaku Minstrel
+Development for and by the Center for Structural Genomics of Infectious Diseases